Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis

-According to Bartlett's theory \cite{Bartlett1996TheSC}, the smaller the norm of weights are, the better generalization performance networks tend to achieve, while networks reach smaller training error.
-See work \cite{Suykens1999LeastSS}, minimizing the norm of the output weights is actually to maximize the distance of the separating margins of different domains in the feature space.
-Therefore, different from traditional intelligent learning algorithms, ELM is to minimize the training errors and the norm of the output weights simultaneously.
-That is shown in Eq. (\ref{eq2}).
+According to Bartlett's theory \cite{Bartlett1996TheSC}, the smaller the norm of weights, the better the generalization performance of networks, and the smaller the training errors.
+That is, minimizing the norm of the output weights actually involves maximizing the distance between the separating margins of different domains in the feature space.
+Therefore, different from traditional intelligent learning algorithms, ELM aims to minimize the training errors and the norm of the output weights simultaneously.
+This is shown in Eq. (\ref{eq2}):

-where $\boldsymbol{H}$ is output matrix of the hidden layer, shown in Eq. (\ref{eq3}).
+where $\boldsymbol{H}$ is the output matrix of the hidden layer, shown in Eq. (\ref{eq3}).

-To solve Eq. (\ref{eq2}), the minimal norm least square method is typically used, and the solution is written as Eq. (\ref{eq4}).
+To solve Eq. (\ref{eq2}), the minimal norm least square method is typically used, and the solution is written as Eq. (\ref{eq4}):